Trekking the Torres del Paine Circuit

 Trekking

 Today, after a hearty breakfast at the refugio, we will ascend to the highest point in the circuit, reaching altitudes of around 1300 m (4000 ft) via John Gardner Pass.
 From here, we will have an awe-inspiring view of Grey Glacier.
 John Gardner Pass is a must-do for any serious trekker.
 We will then continue south along forested slopes and enjoy expansive views of the enormous Grey Glacier along the way.
-Grey Glacier is more than 28 km / 17 miles in length.
 We will spend the night camping at Grey Campground on the shores of Lake Grey.
-Dinner is at the refugio.

 Accommodation: Tent